AGREEMENT BY AND BETWEEN

 C. Nothing in this Agreement shall preclude the EMUA from employing independent contractors on a contractual or sub-contractual basis to perform any work as may be required by the EMUA.

-ARTICLE 19 - WORK IN OTHER CLASSIFICATIONS An employee shall not be entitled to a different pay rate or additional compensation for performing work in a different assignment.
+ARTICLE 19 - WORK IN OTHER CLASSIFICATIONS An employee shall not be entitled to a different pay rate or additional compensation for performing work in a higher classification.